The Tegalalang rice terrace is a long time icon of Bali scenery and culture, with its famous green rice fields and slopes in the jungle.

 From the Ubud town center, it’s just a 15 minute drive north.

-The rice terraces are near the road, so you can’t miss them!
+The Tegalalang rice terrace is near the road, so you can’t miss it!

 Bali Private Driver & Motorbike Rental